Shopping Actions has a new name! Shopping Actions is now Buy on Google. You’ll see the new name across the help center. Learn more

-In order to accommodate for the high volume of both orders and returns during periods such as holidays, you can create seasonal overrides during which there are exceptions to your standard return policy.
-For example, you might set a seasonal override for items ordered between November 1 and December 25 that allows those items to be returned until January 31 of the following year.
+In order to accommodate high volume of both orders and returns during periods such as holidays, you can create seasonal overrides during which there are exceptions to your standard return policy.
+For example, you might set a seasonal override for items ordered between November 1 and December 25 that allows those products to be returned until January 31 of the following year.

-A minimum of one return address is required for all the products you sell on Shopping Actions.
-Return addresses can be added in the Returns section of your Merchant Center account, via feeds, or, via Content API.
+A minimum of one return address is required for all the products you sell on Buy on Google.
+Return addresses can be added in the "Returns" section of your Merchant Center account, via feeds, or via Content API.
 The first return address you configure will be your default return address.

 Additional return addresses can be created by using labels to define groups of products, like electronics or apparel, and then applying specific return policies to those groups.
 These policies can be specified in the feed with the

 If the feed for a product does not include a